Bethan Jenkins takes a look at a new edition of T.J Llewelyn Prichard’s 1828 welsh folklore novel about Twm Shon Catti.

 Twm’s adventures are mostly focussed on his ‘jests and freaks’ where he outwits pompous local authority figures such as Parson Evans or the Squire, though we also get darker tragic episodes, such as his time being cruelly abused as a hired hand at Cwm du farm.

-This latter episode is truly shocking, and gives a hint of the grinding poverty which must be prevalent throughout the communities of which Prichard writes, as well as the bleaker side of human nature which is not too far behind some of the jests and tricks which are the common currency of the local milieu — Wat the Mole Catcher’s eventual fall from grace is another such instance of the paper-thin distance between tragedy and comedy in this book.
+This latter episode is truly shocking and gives a hint of the grinding poverty which must be prevalent throughout the communities of which Prichard writes, as well as the bleaker side of human nature which is not too far behind some of the jests and tricks which are the common currency of the local milieu — Wat the Mole Catcher’s eventual fall from grace is another such instance of the paper-thin distance between tragedy and comedy in this book.
 The dizzying speed in which these dark moments give way to farcical set-pieces such as the episode where Twm gets the better of the lecherous squire, now a widower, by bringing him farmer Cadwgan’s ass instead of Cadwgan’s lass, can give the reader a feeling as of literary whiplash.
 Turned out into the wide world following this ‘freak’, Twm affects various disguises during a whole slew of adventures — being attacked by footpads and getting his revenge in return, taking and winning bets with the local landowners, meeting the famous Ficer Prichard, saving a noble lady and eventually winning her hand.
-Throughout it all, Twm always seeks to defend the weak against the powerful and rich — indeed, the only real instance of Twm’s general good luck deserting him comes when he forgets the precept “War not with the Weak”.
+Throughout it all, Twm always seeks to defend the weak against the powerful and rich — indeed, the only real instance of Twm’s general good luck deserting him comes when he forgets the precept “War, not with the Weak”.

 The book’s style is very much of the period, appearing somewhat antiquated, and may not suit some modern tastes.
 Prichard frequently uses what M. Wynn Thomas called ‘the pedantic footnotes of an autodidact’ to back up his claims to historical accuracy, and to explain to the reader the various Welsh traditions and customs which are woven through the novel as an integral part of its fabric — Twm’s antiquarian interests are in many ways a mirror of the author’s.

 Though the story is set in the sixteenth century, this barely registers and the whole atmosphere of the novel’s setting and characterisation feels thoroughly eighteenth century, revelling in grotesques and eccentricities; and those of us who grew up with T. Llew Jones’s Twm Siôn Cati novels will find very little recognisable in Prichard’s hotch-potch of antiquarian sources, folk tales, ballads and pennillion.
-The novel’s moral compass may also raise some eyebrows now, as Twm too gets away with several rather dubious escapades where the reader might be disappointed of their expected narrative retribution, in particular his treatment of Gwennie Cadwgan.
+The novel’s moral compass may also raise some eyebrows now, as Twm too gets away with several rather dubious escapades where the reader might be disappointed by their expected narrative retribution, in particular his treatment of Gwennie Cadwgan.
 It certainly reads less like a novel than the series of stitched-together tales it surely is, taken by Prichard from the various tales and chapbooks of Twm’s legend.

-For all this, though, it deserves to be read not just as an historical curio, or even as an important point in the development of Anglophone Welsh literature, but for the sheer fun of it.
+For all this, though, it deserves to be read not just as a historical curio, or even as an important point in the development of Anglophone Welsh literature, but for the sheer fun of it.
 Reading these adventures brings to mind both Fielding’s earlier The History of Tom Jones but also the 1844 novel The Luck of Barry Lyndon, whose protagonist too climbs the social ladder by trickery and, ultimately, marriage to a rich widow (though without Twm’s happy ending).
 As squire Prothero remarks after being the butt of one of Twm’s freaks, “the fun of the thing repays the loss”, and the fun of this book surely repays the reader’s patience with its stylistic anomalies.

 In Ystrad Fȋn a doleful sound